MODULE SIX

 - October 21 – Treatment options

-- October 28 – Group discussion and short film
+- October 28 – Group discussion and the film, ‘Rewind’.

-Discussion of the various types of traumas, including traumatic incidents like rape, motor vehicle accidents etc., and childhood trauma of neglect and physical, sexual, and emotional abuse, early relational trauma, transgenerational trauma, and societal trauma.
+Discussion of the various types of traumas, including traumatic incidents like rape and motor vehicle accidents etc.; childhood traumas of neglect, physical, sexual, and emotional abuse; early relational trauma; transgenerational trauma, and societal trauma.

-Discussion of how unprocessed trauma affects the architectural structure of the brain resulting in the constellation of a trauma complex that changes our brains, minds, and bodies.
+Discussion of how unprocessed trauma affects the physical neuronal architectural structure of the brain resulting in the constellation of trauma complexes (referencing Jung’s Complex Theory) that profoundly change how our brains, psyches, and bodies function and the effects this has on our physical and mental health.

-Discussion of psychic defences to trauma including dissociation, denial, avoidance, false self, etc., including the work of Donald Kalshed
+Discussion of the psychic defences to trauma including splitting and dissociation, denial, avoidance, false self, etc., including the work of Donald Kalsched illustrating how protectors can become persecutors.

-Discussion of treatment options including recent advances and an archetypal perspective of trauma treatment (Roger Brooks) with resources and additional tools that support treatment.
+Discussion of various treatment options including recent advances and an archetypal perspective of trauma treatment (Karen A. Lipsky) with resources and additional tools that support treatment.

 John Gosling is a psychiatrist and Jungian analyst who trained at the C.G.
 Jung Institute of New York and returned to Cape Town in 2004.
 He is a past- president of SAAJA and is also a training analyst.
 He has a special interest in dreams, complexes, archetypes, early trauma, and how psychoneurobiology informs our work and approach to psyche.